Aqqur

 Aqqur was a Palestinian Arab hamlet in the Jerusalem Subdistrict.
+Founded in the Ottoman period, it had a population of 25 in 1922 and 40 in 1945.
 It was depopulated during the 1948 Arab-Israeli War on July 13, 1948, under Operation Dani.
 It was located 14.5 km west of Jerusalem on the Wadi Isma'il, a tributary of the Wadi al-Sarar.

 History

+Aqqur is not mentioned in 16th century records, and was likely first settled in a later period.

 In 1838, in the Ottoman era, Akur was noted as a Muslim village, in the el-Arkub district, southwest of Jerusalem.
 In 1856 the village noted by the same name on Kiepert's map of Palestine published that year.

 In 1863, Victor Guérin found here a village with 200 inhabitants.
 He further noted that several of the houses contained some stones from an old church, then totally destroyed, but whose location still retained among the inhabitants the name of Kniseh (church).
 A well, which passed for antiquity although it was badly constructed, was sufficient to all the needs of this small locality.

 An Ottoman village list of about 1870 showed that Aqqur had 38 houses and a population of 140, though the population count included men, only.

 In 1883, the PEF's Survey of Western Palestine described Akur: "A small village on the ledge of the ridge, surrounded by very rugged ground.
 There is a good spring on the north east, about a mile from the village, on the same ridge."

 In 1896 the population of 'Akur was estimated to be about 132 persons.